Pâncota: Economy

 The town's present-day economy can be characterized by a powerful dynamic force with significant developments in all the sectors.
 Industry of building materials, furniture industry, light industry, food industry, services and tourism are the most representative economic sectors.
 Pâncota is an important centre of wine growing, in the Măderat region, with the vineyards Pâncota, Silindia, and Mocrea.

 Tourist attractions

 Among the most significant touristic sights of the town are the urban environs along Tudor Vladimirescu Street, the old post office, the "Sulkowski" palace, the Matca Canal — an important hydrotechnical work and the Green House (Casa verde) situated on the main Boulevard.

 Demographics

-According to the 2011 census its population counts 6,651 inhabitants.
-From an ethnical point of view it has the following structure: